 It’s a shame to throw out yeast after every use, and what a waste when you can reuse it.
 Not only you can save a lot of money, but you can also jump start the next batch with a much larger pitching volume.

 Overall, there are two methods to collect yeast for reuse.
 It all depends on if you are collecting from the secondary or the primary fermentor.
 By giving a variation between simpleness and predictability, each method has its benefits.

-It’s much easier to reuse the yeast i the secondary than open up a new pack yeast.
+It’s much easier to reuse the yeast in the secondary than opening up a new pack of yeast.
 In this collection, there are fewer trubs than in the primary collection.
 Thereby you can rack the fresh wort on the top of the yeast cake and already have a fermentation almost immediately.